OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 > [!NOTE]
 > The default value for optional parameters is `null`.

-The following example shows a ADD function that adds two or three numbers, with the third number as an optional parameter.
+The following example shows an ADD function that adds two or three numbers, with the third number as an optional parameter.

 ```js
 /**